canonical/manual-tls-certificates-operator/README.md

 ## Usage as a provider of certificates to trust

-Deploy the charm and integrate it to requirer of the `certificate_transfer` interface:
+Deploy the charm and integrate it to a requirer of the `certificate_transfer` interface:

 ```bash
 juju deploy --channel beta manual-tls-certificates trusted-certificates